 TO BECOME MORE MINDFUL

-How many times do you reach for your phone while waiting for something?
+How many times do you reach for your phone while you’re waiting for something?
 Sat in a doctor’s waiting room, boiling the kettle, standing in a queue or waiting for the kids to finish school?
-These are all small pauses in your day that could be used to connect to the present moment.
+These are all small pauses in your day that could be used to practice a little self care or mindfulness.
 Click here for 10 simple ways to Stay Mindful Throughout Your Day.

 TO REDUCE ANXIETY

 It’s no secret that many studies have shown that social media can have a negative impact on our mental health.
-The impact can be far reaching but I’ve personally found that it encourage us to compare ourselves to others much more often and that creates anxiety.
-I’m sure that we’ve all felt at some point; that feeling that we come up short, we’re not smart enough, pretty enough or even wealthy enough.
-It’s hard to remember that you’re seeing highlight reels and that behind the scenes is rarely as wonderful as it looks.
+The impact can be far reaching but I’ve personally found that it encourages us to compare ourselves to others much more than is healthy and that creates anxiety.
+I’m sure that we’ve all felt it at some point; that feeling that we come up short, we’re not smart enough, pretty enough or even wealthy enough.
+It’s hard to remember that you’re seeing highlight reels and that behind the scenes is rarely as perfect as it looks.